HannesRammer/Dartabase/dartabase_model/README.md

   inspired by Ruby on Rails models

-  This requires the use of [Dartabase Miration](http://pub.dartlang.org/packages/dartabase_migration) in your project
+  This requires the use of [Dartabase Migration](http://pub.dartlang.org/packages/dartabase_migration) in your project

     Version
+    	0.5.2 -corrected spelling
-    	0.5.1 fixed README.md
+    	0.5.1 -fixed README.md
     	0.5.0 -required Migration 0.5.x
     		   see Migration readme.md
     		  -added relations between tables